 Avoiding Probate

-A life estate deed bypasses probate, simplifying the transfer of property after death.
-Since the property directly shifts to the remainderman, there’s no involvement of the probate court, expediting the process and reducing legal expenses.
+A life estate deed bypasses probate, simplifying property transfer after death.
+Since the property directly shifts to the remainderman, the probate court is not involved, expediting the process and reducing legal expenses.

 Maintaining Control During Lifetime